We look forward to welcoming you in January! In the meantime, meet the CMUNCE XVIII Secretariat!

 USG of Public Relations

-Maria is a sophomore in Columbia College from Miami, FL, double majoring in Political Science and Human Rights with a concentration in Hispanic Studies.
-She joined the Model UN family as a high school delegate and has since become an active member of CIRCA, Columbia’s International Relations association.
-She has staffed CMUNNY (Columbia’s collegiate conference), directed a Cuban Revolution committee at CMUNCE XVI, and actively competes on the Columbia MUN travel team.
-Outside of CIRCA, she is also involved with Columbia Democrats and the Undergraduate Recruitment Committee as a tour guide.
+Maria is a rising junior in Columbia College from Miami, FL, double majoring in Political Science and Latin American & Caribbean Studies.
+She joined the Model UN family as a high school delegate and has since become an active member of CIRCA, Columbia’s International Relations Association (CIRCA).
+She has directed a Cuban Revolution committee at CMUNNY XII, served on the CMUNCE XVII Secretariat ad USG of Public Relations, is CIRCA's Vice-President of Marketing and actively competes on the Columbia MUN travel team.
+Outside of CIRCA, she is also on the Executive Board of Columbia Democrats and serves on the Undergraduate Recruitment Committee as a tour guide.
 She is additionally an avid Netflix user, a frequent nap-taker, and loves to explore all NYC has to offer.
-She cannot wait to welcome you all to CMUNCE XVII in January!
+She cannot wait to welcome you all to CMUNCE XVIII in January!

 USG Marketing and Sponsorships